-Throughout the school we teach Guided Reading using a carousel model, please see Appendix 2 for an example of a KS1 and KS2 carousel.
+Throughout the school we teach Guided Reading using a carousel model.
 This ensures that children are accessing texts that are aimed at their ability as well as being provided with a range of activities that are appropriately differentiated.

 Early on in reading we ensure each child is taught a range of strategies to support them in their reading.
 These are taught using their fingers to aid memory.
 Below are some of the strategies taught and children are regularly reminded of these.